Ghanavyūha Sūtra: Content

 The Garbhadhatu Mandala depicts the buddhafield of Vairocana in Chinese Esoteric Buddhism and Shingon Buddhism.

 The sutra recounts a discourse between Śākyamuni Buddha and a bodhisattva named Vajra-garbha (whose name is a synonym for the Tathāgatagarbha) which takes place in the supreme buddhafield called Ghanavyūha (Dense Array or Secret Adornment).
 The themes of this discourse are similar to the themes found in the Laṅkāvatāra sūtra, and include: the Yogācāra three natures doctrine, the tathāgatagarbha (also called nirvāṇadhātu or dharmadhātu in this sutra), the ālayavijñāna (storehouse consciousness), and the eternal nature of the Buddha.
 Just like the Laṅkāvatāra sūtra, the Ghanavyūha sutra presents teachings on the emptiness of all phenomena and also on how all phenomena arise from mind.

-According to the Ghanavyūha, the Tathagata (i.e. the Buddha, equated with nirvāṇadhātu and dharmadhātu) is unchanging, unable to be destroyed or extinguished, and is comparable to space (ākāśa).
+According to the Ghanavyūha, the Tathāgata (i.e. the Buddha, equated with nirvāṇadhātu and dharmadhātu) is unchanging, unable to be destroyed or extinguished, and is comparable to space (ākāśa).
 The Ghanavyūha states that the Buddha is all pervasive and compares the Buddha's omnipresence to the moon's reflection which pervades all bodies of water.
 The Ghanavyūha also rejects the view that nirvāṇa is a kind of annihilation or destruction (like a lamp which goes out), since buddha-nature is that which is unborn and undying.

 The Ghanavyūha says that Buddha's presence is always guiding sentient beings according to their needs through numerous skillful means (upaya).
 The skillful means of the Buddhas include numerous magical transformations (nirmanas).
 He may appear as a normal being in the world, as a deva, as Vajrapani, or as Mahesvara.
 The Buddha is compared to a gem which reflects many kinds of images and he is also compared to a sea captain who drives a ship.
 The numerous transformations of the Buddha include all worlds, which are said to be contained in the Buddha's body.
 According to the Ghanavyūha, the Buddhas also teach numerous scriptures as skillful means, including non-Buddhist scriptures like the Arthaśāstra and the three Vedas.